DanieleZambetti97/ProjectMoana/README.md

 ProjectMoana is a Julia program for converting PFM images into HDR images, such as JPEG and PNG formats.
-The current version is v0.1.0: this is a WIP project and we aim to build a fully operative ray tracing program.
+The current version is v0.1.0: this is a WIP:construction: project and we aim to build a fully operative ray tracing program.

-## Requirements
+## Requirements :heavy_exclamation_mark:

-1. Running this program requires an installed version of Julia Language (v1.5 or higher, download [here](https://julialang.org/downloads/));
+1. Running this program requires an installed version of Julia Language (v1.5 or higher, download [here](https://julialang.org/downloads/)); :heavy_check_mark:
 2. This program needs command-line inputs to run, then can only works on Linux/MacOS machines.
-If you are using a Windows machine we recommend you to install a [WSL](https://docs.microsoft.com/it-it/windows/wsl/install-win10).
+If you are using a Windows machine we recommend you to install a [WSL](https://docs.microsoft.com/it-it/windows/wsl/install-win10). :heavy_check_mark:

-## Installation
+## Installation :top:

 1. Download the latest version tar.gz file from the ProjectMoana GitHub [repository](https://github.com/DanieleZambetti97/ProjectMoana/releases/tag/v0.1.0) or from the terminal